-A private space in which your visitors can relax, unwind, and catch 40 winks, the guest bedroom should be carefully considered.
-Start by creating a cosy ambience; layer blankets, cushions and throws on the bed in a mix of textures to bring warmth and depth to the room.
+A private space in which your visitors can relax, unwind and catch 40 winks, the guest bedroom should be carefully considered.
+If you're preparing for the holidays, and the relatives, friends or family friends who will be joining you, then there's no better way to make your guests feel welcome.
+Begin by creating a cozy ambience; layer blankets, pillows and throws on the bed in a mix of textures to bring warmth and depth to the room.
 If your guest bedroom has wooden flooring, a rug on either side of the bed will be much appreciated by cold toes in the morning; look for one with a thick, shag weave that will feel soft underfoot.

-Side tables are a must; accessorise with a lamp for late night reading, and ensure the switch is within easy reach of the bed.
-Leave nearby plug sockets empty so visitors can charge their phones (or earn extra brownie points by leaving spare chargers out for them to use).
-Don’t forget about seating, too; consider adding an ottoman, armchair, stool or small sofa, decorated with plump cushions, so your guests have a place to perch.
+Side tables are a must; accessorize with a lamp for late night reading, and ensure the switch is within easy reach of the bed.
+Leave nearby outlets empty so visitors can charge their phones or leave your spare chargers out for them to use.
+Don’t forget about seating, too; consider adding an ottoman, armchair or small sofa so your guests have a place to perch.

-Nobody likes living out of a suitcase; leave spare hangers in the wardrobe and room in the chest of drawers so that they can store their belongings.
-If you have space, consider including a coat stand, luggage rack or suit rack.
+Nobody likes living out of a suitcase; leave spare hangers in the closet and room in the dresser so that they can store their belongings.
+If you have space, consider including a coat rack, luggage rack or suit rack.
 In the bathroom, put guest towels and toiletries on display, and replenish soap dispensers, toilet paper holders and tissue boxes.
 A toothbrush holder is a thoughtful finishing touch.

-Little details can make all the difference: surfaces on which guests can leave their wallets, phones and keys; a dish in which to store jewellery; a floor-length mirror to help them get ready in the morning; a stack of your favourite books to peruse, or a jug of water and glasses will all help your guests feel right at home.
+Little details can make all the difference: surfaces on which guests can leave their wallets, phones and keys; a dish in which to store jewelry; a floor-length mirror to help them get ready in the morning; a stack of your favorite books to peruse, or a jug of water and glasses will all help your guests feel right at home.

 Invite your guests to sit with plenty of seating

-In the sitting room, a large sofa decorated with plump cushions will keep guests happy all afternoon long.
+In the sitting room, a large sofa decorated with plump throw pillows will keep guests happy all afternoon long.
 Be sure to include a couple of armchairs for those who aren’t fans of sharing.
 Ottomans and footstools, such as our signature Costellini, double as spare seating for impromptu gatherings.
-If you have a fireplace, arrange a few floor cushions by its side so guests can warm up after a cold winter walk.
+If you have a fireplace, arrange a few floor pillows by its side so guests can warm up after a cold winter walk.

 Keep the drinks flowing with a DIY home bar

 When your guests finally arrive, you’ll want to enjoy spending time in their company.
-Save yourself the hassle of running back-and-forth to the kitchen by plenishing a home bar with all the drinks, glassware and accessories you need for a good time.
-“Create a relaxed atmosphere where guests can help themselves by having stylish bar accessories and a selection of glasses on hand – the right one makes all the difference,” says Sue.
+Save yourself the hassle of running back-and-forth to the kitchen by stocking a home bar with all the drinks, glassware and serveware you need for a good time.
+“Create a relaxed atmosphere where guests can help themselves by having stylish bar accessories and a selection of glasses on hand—the right one makes all the difference,” says Sue.
 “Don’t forget a good tray or two to transport your drinks from one room to the other.”

 Create a warm welcome for furry friends